Bar El Peñon, Humilladero

 A quintessentially Andalucian village bar, again with a long list of excellent freshly-made tapas, such as a delicious pollo al ajillo (chicken in a garlic sauce - always a great favourite of our children!).
 Serves paella at Sunday lunchtime.

-A traditional bar by the village square serving drinks, cakes and coffee, ideal for afternoon tea (merienda)- very busy at Fiesta time!
-Bar Mora is a great place to sample a real Andalucian breakfast, such as toasted molletes (the traditional Antequeran soft rolls) with piquant sobrasada.
+A cafe by the village square serving drinks, cakes and coffee, ideal for afternoon tea (merienda)- very busy at Fiesta time!
+Cafeteria Moraja is a great place to sample a real Andalucian breakfast, such as toasted molletes (the traditional Antequeran soft rolls) with piquant sobrasada (a pate spiced with plenty of garlic and paprika).
+Large variety of delicious home-made ice-creams!

 Finca Eslava, Antequera